-The BCJI application requires a consortium of partners (hereinafter referred to as "cross-sector partnership") to plan or implement a targeted strategy addressing crime in a specific community.
+The BCJI application requires a consortium of criminal justice, community and/or human service partners (hereinafter referred to as "cross-sector partnership") to plan and implement a targeted strategy addressing crime in a specific community.
 The cross-sector partnership must designate one eligible entity to serve as the fiscal agent.
 The fiscal agent must ensure that the cross-sector partnership is committed to and can successfully oversee key enforcement, prevention, intervention, and community engagement strategies AND access and analyze key data (crime and other) with regular input from the research and law enforcement agency partners.